KommentatorForAll/data_science_lookup/what_did_i_learn.md

 #### Ridge Regression
 Ridge Regression is very similar to Linear Regression, but it tries to keep its magnitudes for each feature close to zero.
-The 'Force' to keep it close to zero is provided using the `alpha` parameter.
-A bigger value for alpha results in `m` values closer to zero.
+The 'Force' to keep it close to zero is provided using the <code>alpha</code> parameter.
+A bigger value for alpha results in <code>m</code> values closer to zero.
 A small value will be almost the same as the basic linear regression model.

 ### Parameter improvement